JohnPaulinePineda/johnpaulinepineda.github.io/index.md

 [Cost-Sensitive Learning for Severe Class Imbalance](https://johnpaulinepineda.github.io/Portfolio_Project_14/)
 <br><br>
 This project explores the various cost-sensitive procedures for handling imbalanced data for classification.
-Methods applied in the analysis to address imbalanced data included model structures which supports cost-sensitive learning, namely Class-Weighted Support Vector Machine, Cost-Sensitive Classification and Regression Trees and Cost-Sensitive C5.0 Decision Trees.
+Methods applied in the analysis to address imbalanced data included model structures which support cost-sensitive learning, namely Class-Weighted Support Vector Machine, Cost-Sensitive Classification and Regression Trees and Cost-Sensitive C5.0 Decision Trees.
 The resulting predictions derived from the candidate models were evaluated in terms of their discrimination power on the minority class using the specificity metric.
-The specificity values were compared to those of the baseline models without cost-sensitive learning.
+The specificity values were compared to those of the baseline models without cost-sensitive learning applied.

 ---

 [Remedial Procedures in Handling Imbalanced Data for Classification](https://johnpaulinepineda.github.io/Portfolio_Project_13/)
 <br><br>
 This project explores the various remedial procedures for handling imbalanced data for classification.
-Using a Bagged Trees model structure, methods applied in the analysis to address imbalanced data included the Random Undersampling, Random Oversampling, Synthetic Minority Oversampling Technique and Random Oversampling Examples.
+Using a Bagged Trees model structure, methods applied in the analysis to address imbalanced data included the Random Undersampling, Random Oversampling, Synthetic Minority Oversampling Technique (SMOTE) and Random Oversampling Examples (ROSE).
 All procedures were implemented both within and independent to the model internal validation process.
 The resulting predictions derived from the candidate models applying various remedial procedures were evaluated in terms of their discrimination power using the receiver operating characteristic (ROC) curve area under the curve (AUC) metric.
 The ROC AUC values were compared to that of the baseline model without any form of data imbalance treatment.

 ---